BlueM/Pashua-Binding-Tcl/Readme.md

 Overview
 ===========

 This is a Tcl language binding (glue code) for using [Pashua](https://www.bluem.net/jump/pashua) from Tcl.
-Pashua is a Mac OS X application for using native GUI dialog windows in various programming languages.
+Pashua is a macOS application for using native GUI dialog windows in various programming languages.

 This code can be found in a GitHub repository at https://github.com/BlueM/Pashua-Binding-Tcl.
 For examples in other programming languages, see https://github.com/BlueM/Pashua-Bindings.